luke50yen/timer50yen/README.md

 - Timer
     - Better time formatting (HH:MM:SS)
     - Option for timer to go off at a specified time
-    - Add a system notification (non-audiable) for when the timer has finished

 ## Dependencies
 - Pulseaudio-utils